State deposit guarantee

 Website: www.arn.se

-If you are dissatisfied, we ask you to first contact Froda's customer service.
-We would like to resolve any problems or misunderstandings that have arisen in order to take your feedback further.
+If you are dissatisfied, please contact Frodas support@froda.se customer service in the first instance.
+We would like to clarify any problems or misunderstandings that have arisen in order to take your comments further.

-If you are still dissatisfied with the answer you received, you can send a written request to the customer ombudsman at Froda, who is responsible for complaints at Froda.
-The customer ombudsman will then, in an impartial manner, review your case carefully and make a new assessment.
-Read more about how we handle any complaints and what the written request should contain here.
+If you are still dissatisfied with the response you have received, you can send a written request to klagomal@froda.se to be dealt with by the Frodas Customer Ombudsman, who is the complaints officer at Frodas.
+The Customer Ombudsman will then, in an impartial manner, review your case carefully and make a new assessment.
+Read more about how we handle complaints and what the written request should contain here.

 We do everything we can to ensure that you as a customer are satisfied with our services.
-Should a dispute arise between you and Froda that cannot be resolved by our customer service, you can report your case to the General Complaints Board (ARN).
-Froda participates in ARN's dispute resolution procedure and follows their recommendations for cases under review.
+However, should a dispute arise between you and Froda that cannot be resolved by our customer service, you can submit your case to the National Board for Consumer Disputes (ARN).
+Froda participates in ARN's dispute resolution procedure and follows their recommendations for cases that are tried.

 Website: www.arn.se